 |Main ingredient(s)||Chicken, chicken meal, chicken fat, potato protein, brown rice|

-This dry cat food from Wysong is a uretic cat food which means it has a higher meat protein content that naturally acidifies the urine pH.
+The Wysong Uretic Natural Dry Food For Cats is a uretic cat food which means it has a higher meat protein content that naturally acidifies the urine pH.
 In other words, this kibble is made to lower the urine pH that causes bladder crystals and stones.
 Cat owners report that their cats love this chicken-flavored food which is good to know if your cat is a picky eater.